NLP2CT/TransGEC/README.md

-# Understanding and Improving Grammaticial Error Correction with Translationese
+# TransGEC: Improving Grammaticial Error Correction with Translationese

 The code for Understanding and Improving Grammaticial Error Correction with Translationese.
 Our models were trained using the NVIDIA Tesla V100 32G and A100 40G GPUs.